Exterior Painting Cost

 Pebbledash Cleaning and Maintenance Costs

-Painting pebble dash walls can be susceptible to staining and dirt-build up when it’s exposed to the elements.
+Painted pebble dash walls can be susceptible to staining and dirt-build up when exposed to the elements.
 Therefore, it is important to clean it regularly with a hose.
 You should also conduct a thorough clean with hot water and a mild detergent to remove any tough stains.

 You can also add a waterproof repellent on top of your pebbledash walls, which will prevent any water seeping in and causing cracks.
-On average, painting pebbledash cost is around £20 to £45 per bottle of paint.
+On average, the cost of protecting pebbledash is around £20 to £45 per bottle of paint.

 Cost of Removing Exterior Wall Paint